 Becoming the socialite

-Born in 1930, Margaret was often described as the sharper of the reluctant monarch’s two girls, and the more indulged.
+Born in 1930, Princess Margaret was often described as the sharper of the reluctant monarch’s two girls, and the more indulged.
 Even when she was a teenager, one visitor remarked that she was “full of character and very tart”.
 The diplomat Duff Cooper, who met her when she was in her late teens, wrote that she was “a most attractive girl – lovely eyes, lovely mouth, very sure of herself and full of humour.
 She might get into trouble before she’s finished.”

 He was right about that.
 By the time Elizabeth got married in 1947, Margaret was already becoming the spoiled socialite who would dominate column inches for decades.
 The society photographer Cecil Beaton found it a challenge to take her picture, complaining that she had “been out at a nightclub until 5.30 the morning before and got a bit tired after two hours’ posing”.
 Her former governess Marion Crawford once lamented: “More and more parties, more and more friends, and less and less work.”